GabrielVareilles/rails-matching/README.md

 ## Matching algorithm

 Lets say we want to match users on their fruits tastes :apple: :banana: :orange: :strawberry: :peach:.\
-Each user taste relative to a fruit will be an integer from 0 to 5 (this could also work with floats).
+Each user taste relative to a fruit will be an integer from 0 to 5.

-Now how do we do to compare two user tastes ?
+### Example

 We made Marie, John and Eddy fill a form with their tastes, and we got the following answers:

 | User          | :apple:   | :banana: | :orange: |:strawberry:| :peach:  |
 | ------------- |:---------:|:--------:|:--------:|:----------:|:--------:|